Tasevski87/Book-Search-Engine/README.md

 # Book Search Engine

   ## Description
-`Book Search Engin`e is application that allow us to search the internet for online book.
+`Book Search Engine` is application that allow us to search the internet for online book.
 The app also have the feature to create a user so we can SignUp, LogIn, then search for online book and also save them as our favorite ones.

 ------------------------------------------------
 # Table of Contents